mozilla-b2g/gaia-automation/README.md

 ### Things We Don't/Won't Do

++ Write or maintain tests for individual applications,
 + Write library-level test code (including mocks for platform apis),
 + maintain individual build configurations,
 + and sheriff the tests on ci (responsibility delegated to whomever broke the build).

 We're excited to help everyone improve FxOS quality and maintainability!
-With that in mind, remember that you catch more flies with honey than you do with vinegar.
-We're human and harassing us or disparaging the tools we work so hard to make available to you won't get you very far.
+Our team is  _very_ small right now, but we want to provide mentorship and guidance to FxOS developers (especially those motivated to contribute to build and test issues) who approach us respectfully.
+You know, more honey, less vinegar :).